TH3xACE/SUDO_KILLER/README.md

 + some description on how and why the attack could be performed

 # IMPORTANT !!!
-If you need to input a password to run sudo -l then the script will not work if you provide password with the argument -s.
+If you need to input a password to run sudo -l then the script will not work if you don't provide a password with the argument -s.

 # Why is it possible to run "sudo -l" without a password?